Libensemble/libensemble/docs/papers/joss/paper.md

 # Statement of need

-Examples of way in which libEnsemble has been used in science and engineering problems include
+Examples of way in which libEnsemble has been used in science and engineering problems include:

-- optimization of variational algorithms on quantum computers [@Liu2022layer]
+- Optimization of variational algorithms on quantum computers [@Liu2022layer].
-- parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23]
+- Parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23].
-- design of particle accelerators [@Neveu2023] [@PhysRevAccelBeams.26.084601] [@Pousa22]
+- Design of particle accelerators [@Neveu2023] [@PhysRevAccelBeams.26.084601] [@Pousa22].
-- sequential Bayesian experimental design [@Surer2023] and Bayesian calibration [@MCMPSW2022]
+- Sequential Bayesian experimental design [@Surer2023] and Bayesian calibration [@MCMPSW2022].

+libEnsemble's generators and simulators, commonly referred to as user-functions, are Python functions that simply accept and return NumPy structured arrays.
+Generators produce input for simulators, while simulators evaluate those inputs; any level of complexity is supported.
+Multiple concurrent instances ("ensembles") of user-functions are coordinated by libEnsemble's worker processes.
+Workers are typically assigned/reassigned compute resources, and within user-functions can launch applications, evaluate intermediate results, and statefully intercommunicate.

 Additional details on the parallel features and scalability of libEnsemble can be found in Refs [@Hudson2022] and [@libensemble-man].